shaadclt/Groq-Whisper-Transcription-App/README.md

 # 🎤 Groq Whisper Transcription App
-A Streamlit-based web application that transcribes audio files using Groq Whisper API.
+A Streamlit-based web application that transcribes audio files using OpenAI's Whisper API.
 You can either upload an MP3 file or input a YouTube URL to convert video audio into text within seconds.

 ## Features
 - **Upload MP3 Audio:** Upload an MP3 file, re-encode it to an efficient OGG (Opus) format, and get a transcription.